 Let’s look at some common responses from leaders:

 Promoting RPA looks like promoting getting rid of people, which would be unpopular.

 This is a reasonable concern.
-However, a web-based, drag and drop development platform like Enterprise A2019 is designed for everyone to participate in creating bots.
+However, a web-based, drag and drop development platform like Automation 360 is designed for everyone to participate in creating bots.
 Through free training materials available on Automation Anywhere University and learning journeys and tutorials on the Automation Anywhere Dev Portal, individuals have the opportunity to up-skill and side-skill to learn how to build and interface with Automation Anywhere bots.
 For some, that may be learning to automate tedious manual tasks.
 For others, it may be learning to identify good RPA opportunities, document processes, build a pipeline of RPA opportunities, and test bots.
 Research from Goldsmiths, University of London in their Augmented Human Enterprise academic study found that in workplaces where bots are working alongside humans:

 - Workers are 38% more engaged than those in non-augmented competitors.